 Food – Importing food from Earth is a losing game.
 Homesteaders need to eat 100% Lunar-grown food.

 Health – There’s no point in doing this if we can’t keep people healthy and happy.

-Transportation – We’re only concerned with Lunar surface and from Luna to Lunar orbit/L2.
+Transportation – There are lots of other people and organizations working on Earth to Low Earth Orbit transportation.
+We’re only concerned with Lunar surface and from Luna to Lunar orbit/L2.

 Communication – Lunar Internet, radio, education, etc.

 Economics – Homesteads have to quickly turn a profit otherwise this just won’t work.